Best Washing Machines for Your Laundry Room

 - Automatically adjusts water temperature to the ideal settings for the selected wash cycle.

 Extra Rinse Cycle

-Optional extra rinse eliminates soap residue and pet hair on clothes.
-Good feature if anyone in the household has skin sensitivities.
+- Optional extra rinse eliminates soap residue and pet hair on clothes, which can be helpful if anyone in the household has skin sensitivities.